AlexiaChen/awesome-stars/README.md

 ## [Shell](id:shell)

+- [nestybox/sysbox](https://github.com/nestybox/sysbox) – An open-source, next-generation "runc" that empowers rootless containers to run workloads such as Systemd, Docker, Kubernetes, just like VMs.
 - [osixia/docker-openldap-backup](https://github.com/osixia/docker-openldap-backup) – A docker image to run OpenLDAP, and make periodic backups 🐳
 - [rust-lang-nursery/rust-cookbook](https://github.com/rust-lang-nursery/rust-cookbook) – https://rust-lang-nursery.github.io/rust-cookbook
 - [Jeevan-kumar-Raj/Grokking-System-Design](https://github.com/Jeevan-kumar-Raj/Grokking-System-Design) – Systems design is the process of defining the architecture, modules, interfaces, and data for a system to satisfy specified requirements.
 Systems design could be seen as the application of systems theory to product development.